-- C. Thinning Adjustment Not Applicable for SVAs 6 and 7. - D. Damaged Timber Adjustment.
+- C. Thinning Adjustment (- not applicable for SVA 6).
+Thinning is timber removed from a harvest unit meeting all the following conditions: - (a) Located in SVAs 1, 2, 3, 4 and 5 - (b) The total volume removed is less than 40 percent of the total merchantable volume of the harvest unit prior to harvest. - (c) Leave a minimum of 100 undamaged, evenly spaced dominant or co-dominant trees per acre of a commercial species or combination thereof. - D. Damaged Timber Adjustment.
 Application for any damaged timber determination must be made prior to harvest.
 For more information call 1-800-548-8829.

-For approved damaged timber, enter the dollar amount allotted by the DOR in the "Adjustment Amount" column.

-E. Remote Island Adjustment.
+For approved damaged timber, enter the dollar amount allotted by the DOR in the "Adjustment Amount" column. - E. Remote Island Adjustment.
 A remote island is an area of land which is totally surrounded by water at normal high tide and which has no bridge or causeway connecting it to the mainland.

-For timber harvested from a remote island, enter the dollar amount from the Adjustment Table in the "Adjustment Amount" column.

-- F. Left Intentionally Blank - G. Total Adjustments.
+For timber harvested from a remote island, enter the dollar amount from the Adjustment Table in the "Adjustment Amount" column. - F. Left Intentionally Blank. - G. Total Adjustments.
 Enter total in "Adjustment Amount" column by adding lines A through F. Also enter the Total Adjustment amount in Block 16, Column E for each species.